joshuaseymour/joshuaseymour/README.md

 > **Ready to Accelerate Your Journey?** These DAOs are designed for those who want to go further, faster, and help shape a positive-sum future.
 If you’re a seasoned builder, visionary, or contributor seeking deeper purpose and greater results, you’re in the right place.

-> **Connect and Collaborate:** Reach out via [GitHub Discussions](https://github.com/joshuaseymour/joshuaseymour/discussions), open an issue, or use the contact form on [joshuaseymour.com](https://www.joshuaseymour.com) to explore how we can create lasting impact together.
+> **Connect and Collaborate:** Reach out via [GitHub Discussions](https://github.com/joshuaseymour/joshuaseymour/discussions), open an issue, use the contact form, or the social links and contact options on [joshuaseymour.com](https://www.joshuaseymour.com) to explore how we can create lasting impact together.

 ---